maarxx/SmarterScheduling/README.md

 You'll add the mod.
 You'll enable the mod.
 By default, it won't do anything.
 That's okay.

-Within the game, it adds a MainTab, probably in the far-bottom-right-corner, labeled "ModButtons", with a button to turn the whole thing ON or OFF.
+The dependency "ModButtons" will add a similarly-named tab in the bottom-right corner, with some control buttons.

 You'll probably want to turn this one ON for most of the time.
 You might turn it OFF during real emergencies, but then you'll probably turn it back ON after the crisis has been addressed.

 It will default back to OFF when you Save/Load, so remember to turn it back ON each time.

 While it is ON, the mod will automatically manage each pawn's Sleep / Recreation / Work schedules.
-You can open the Restrict tab and watch it work.
+You can open the Schedule tab and watch it work.

 The mod doesn't care what time it is, and doesn't worry about future scheduling -- it updates each pawn's whole schedule block to one uniform task/color, and then constantly changes it on the fly.